Skip to main content

 Frequently asked questions

 Bulk property creation requires a data import managed by your CSM.
-You can create individual properties manually, but large-scale additions should go through the import process.
+You can create individual properties manually on the web or mobile, but large-scale additions should go through the import process.

 If you create a property at an address that already exists, you may end up with duplicates.
 Search for the property first before creating a new one.
 Contact your CSM if you need to merge or remove duplicates.